sigmasoldi3r/charon-lang/readme.md

 end
 ```

-The easiest and the static (Fast in runtime) way of generating POJOs is:
+The easiest and the static (Fast in runtime) way of generating POLTs is:
 ```clj
 '{:this "way"}